binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 2. Continuing No. 2 from above: This is adding another aspect to your existing TDD/BDD thought process.
 Instead of the business waiting until go-live before contracting the experts to beat up your system.
 Then tell you **your security sucks**.
 We take a proactive approach and move a lot of the effort traditionally performed at go-live **up front**, where you yourself as the developer can test and fix.
 Thus saving embarrassment and the business a lot of money.
 BSIMM has some good [guidance on security testing](https://www.bsimm.com/online/ssdl/st/)

-What's so good about STDD and SBDD, is that it roles up Specifications, Design, Implementation and Verification all into one process.
-Thus working toward delivering each increment that's truly ["Done"](http://blog.binarymist.net/2013/03/02/how-to-increase-software-developer-productivity/#definitionOfDone).
+What is so good about STDD and SBDD, is that it roles up Specifications, Design, Implementation and Verification all into one process.
+Thus working toward delivering each increment that is truly ["Done"](http://blog.binarymist.net/2013/03/02/how-to-increase-software-developer-productivity/#definitionOfDone).
 Driving development with tests is not about testing right?
-It's about creating code that's testable.
+It is about creating code that is testable.
 Testable code is inherently well designed and gives us the ability to reason about the state at any given time.
 OpenSSL Heartbleed and Apples Goto Fail could have been prevented if (S)TDD was used.
 Check out Mike Bland's [excellent study and POC](http://martinfowler.com/articles/testing-culture.html).

 <!--- Other Resources: http://www.continuumsecurity.net/services.html#testing -->